-Tier 2 targets 5-15% of students who are at some risk of not achieving NYS Common Core Learning Standards and require more specific academic and/or behavior instruction and support in addition to high quality instruction, in order to be successful.
+Tier 2 targets 5-15% of students who are at some risk of not achieving NYS Standards and require more specific academic and/or behavior instruction and support in addition to high quality instruction, in order to be successful.
 The targeted intervention for Tier 2 offers more focused and intense interventions and involves fewer students.
-Tier 2 supplemental instruction and interventions are provided in addition to the high quality core instruction to those students for whom data suggests additional support is warranted.
+Tier 2 instruction and interventions are provided to those students for whom data suggests additional support is warranted.
 These interventions may be short-term or they may continue for an entire school year.